-- 9.26 When a parent, an investor in an associate, or a venturer with an interest in a jointly controlled entity prepares separate financial statements and describes them as conforming to the SFRS for Small Entities, those statements shall comply with all of the requirements of this SFRS.
-The entity shall adopt a policy of accounting for its investments in subsidiaries, associates and jointly controlled entities either: - (a) at cost less impairment, or - (b) at fair value with changes in fair value recognised in profit or loss.
+- 9.26 When a parent, an investor in an associate or a venturer with an interest in a jointly controlled entity prepares separate financial statements and describes them as conforming to the MPERS, those statements shall comply with all of the requirements of this Standard except as follows.
+The entity shall adopt a policy of accounting for its investments in subsidiaries, associates and jointly controlled entities in its separate financial statements either: - (a) at cost less impairment; - (b) at fair value with changes in fair value recognised in profit or loss; or - (c) using the equity method following the procedures in paragraph 14.8.